rene78/BitcoinMythBusters/README.md

 **Answer**
 ```
 The Bitcoin network has proven to be working flawlessly since its inception in 2009.
-This and its unique monetary properties are leading to an ever increasing network effect, which makes it very hard for any competitor in the field of value store and medium of exchange to gain traction.
+This reliability, its unique monetary properties and a highly secured network are leading to an ever increasing network effect, which makes it very hard for any competitor in the fields "store of value" and "medium of exchange" to gain traction.
 ```
 <details>

   <summary>Detailed Answer</summary>

   Bitcoin can be compared to the protocol on which the internet runs - TCP/IP.
-It is a rather simple base layer, on which more advanced technologies can be built upon, e.g. HTTP for websites in case of TCP/IP or the Lightning network as a payment layer for Bitcoin.
+Both are rather simple base layers, on which more advanced technologies can be built upon, e.g. HTTP for websites in case of TCP/IP or the Lightning network as a payment layer for Bitcoin.
 It is extremely unlikely to get worldwide consensus to change the internet protocol, which is used by billions of devices.
 The same is valid for the Bitcoin protocol.

   All hard forks of Bitcoin (BCH, BSV and others) have not gained any traction and are constantly losing out on all relevant metrics, e.g. hashrate, market cap or node count.